jbinary/habahaba-js/README.md

 ```

 Now you have the build in the build directory, you can point your web server's root to this directory.

+Also, you'll need to setup a BOSH-server to make it possible to reach XMPP servers through HTTP.
+Please, refer [this page](https://github.com/jappix/jappix/wiki/BoshServer) for it.